Join the Movement to Reverse Americanisation and Renationalise our NHS!

 This deliberate shrinking of publicly-provided care is designed to destroy our confidence in the NHS to create an inadequate health service, increase waiting lists, stimulate the growth of private care and bring in a two-tier, American-style system.

 The middle class pay for top-up private insurance to make up for treatments that the NHS no longer provides.
-Those who can’t afford insurance receive only reduced A&E care and less access to other treatments, sometimes with fatal consequences.
+Those who can’t afford insurance receive only reduced A&E care and less access to other treatments, with fatal consequences for some.

 Running down and concentrating NHS services in fewer centres creates “economies of scale” to cut costs so that ICSs are more profitable for the private sector.
 In the last decade alone, £100 billion has been taken by private companies at the expense of the NHS.
 During the pandemic, the government spent £37 billion on the failed corporate Test & Trace.

 Government must reverse cuts and closures, and end the Americanisation of the NHS.